XinematiX offers as a special feature the option of calling up groups of three sounds simultaneously and combining them in various ways.

 Launching the App

 In default XinematiX supports all ('Omni') MIDI Channels.
-You can change this setting for controlling XinematiX by only one MIDI channel.
+It is possible to change this setting for controlling XinematiX by only one MIDI channel.
 This may be necessary if you want to control different apps from the same MIDI device. e.g. from your keyboard.
-But please note: It is not possible to control XinematiX by two or more different MIDI channels.
+But please note: It is not possible to control XinematiX by two or more different MIDI channels at the same time.

-Change this setting if necessary to one specific MIDI channel as described in: Fundamental Settings/ MIDI input
+Change this setting if necessary as described in: MIDI settings and other tools

-If you tap on the question mark symbol in the top right-hand corner, a brief overview of the XinematiX functions is displayed by notes in yellow fields.
+By tapping on the question mark symbol in the top right corner, a brief overview of the XinematiX functions is displayed by notes in yellow fields.
 Delete these notes by tapping on the question mark symbol again.

 In the following sections, the various functions are described in more detail.

-You can move this slider with your fingers on the screen.
+You can move the circular slider with your fingers on the screen.
 However, it is easier to do this with the modwheel of your keyboard as in default the modwheel is designed for controlling this circular slider.
-If you would like to control the slider by a different tool then please read below at Assign alternative MIDI controllers.
+If you would like to control this slider by a different tool then please read how to handle this at Assign alternative MIDI controllers.

 In the layer mode the circular slider on position 1 will play only the red sound.

-The slider positions 2 and 3 add slidingly the green sound, followed by the blue sound at the positions 4 and 5, so that in the end all three sounds will sound together.
+The slider positions 2 and 3 add slidingly the green sound, followed by positions 4 and 5 with the blue sound, so that in the end all three sounds will sound together.

 The crossfade mode controls a little differently.